-- 2.7.1 European Nitrates Directive (1991) identifies nitrate vulnerability zones and puts in place measures to reduce water pollution caused by the introduction of nitrates. - 2.7.2 European Waste Water Directive (1991) - aims to protect the environment from the adverse effects of urban waste water collection, treatment and discharge, and discharge from certain industrial sectors.
+2.7.1 Identifies nitrate vulnerability zones and puts in place measures to reduce water pollution caused by the introduction of nitrates.

+European Waste Water Directive (1991)

+2.7.2 Aims to protect the environment from the adverse effects of urban waste water collection, treatment and discharge, and discharge from certain industrial sectors.